 An easy way to provide fresh greens and reduce feed costs is to grow sprouts or fodder.
 When it comes to sprouts, the more the merrier!
 They are able to be used for a wide range of animals and livestock and are a great addition to a salad or wrap for human consumption as well.
 By sprouting organic whole grains before consuming, the sprouts are more bioavailable and digestible, therefore significantly increasing the amount of macro-nutrients (protein) and micro-nutrients (Vitamins A,C E & B complex) the animal is able to absorb and benefit from.
 Because of the increase in volume created by sprouts this is also very satisfying and filling.
 Allowing the grains to germinate creates an inexpensive source of concentrated nutrients.
 All sorts of grains, seeds, and legumes can be sprouted, including our Organic Whole Peas, Barley, and Wheat, as well as sunflower seeds and other beans.
 Compared to dry grain, sprouts produce a much larger volume of feed.
 Just be sure to research which are appropriate and safe to consume for the animals being fed.
 Our high-quality, organic and Non-GMO Project Verified whole field peas, wheat, oats and barley are great options for sprouting.

 When getting started, it can be difficult to know exactly how the sprouting experiment will go.
 Growing sprouts or fodder for your animals will add additional time to your daily feeding and care routine so it may not work for every situation.
 Trial and error will be necessary as every environment is different and many factors can affect the outcome.
+Our Cluckin’ Good Sprout-Ferment Starter Kit is a great way to start small and build on your sprouting expertise from there.
 For chickens, it will be best to stick with sprouting rather than allowing grains to reach the fodder stage as the longer grasses can block the crop causing it to get impacted and sour.

 |4” or less, considered more root than grass||Taller than 4”, looks like grass, creates a “mat”|